DECODEproject/whitepaper/hardware_supports.md

 As the project evolves alternatives will be explored and tested as they may solve for different tradeoffs, these will be documented in the public whitepaper.

+## Smart rules Engine

+What we call "Smart Rules" in DECODE are a computable [@sober1978computability] sociolect [@louwerse2004semantic] that can be parsed into a semantic model referred to a finite ontology and executed by a distributed computing cluster.
+It is of central importance to grant participants the access to such a language and clear understanding of what it expresses and of the consequences of its execution.

+The open nature of the smart rules is extremely important when compared to the popularization of "sharing economies" that apply mostly unknown rules that are opaque to the participants and undemocratically adjusted by third parties who are not participating in the economy, but in most cases just profiting from it.

+The DECODE project plans the development of a language for "smart-rules" that is not conceived to stay behind the scenes, but to be understood and modified: this a different approach to data management rather than CRUD-type interaction, an approach that is also necessitated by the distributed and write once immutable nature of blockchain technologies.

+The underpinnings of the smart rules implementation are explained in depth in the forthcoming deliverable D3.3 "Data Privacy and Smart Language requirements, its  initial set of smart rules and related ontology".

+## Operating system architecture

+The DECODE OS is the base operating system running all software designed, developed and deployed for the DECODE project.
+This operating system is based on the renown Devuan GNU+Linux distribution, a fork of the now 20 years old Debian distribution, maintained by the Dyne.org foundation and an open community of volunteers.
+Devuan forked Debian to preserve the simplicity and minimalism of the SystemV tradition in UNIX systems, still running modern software applications and inheriting the security patches from Debian.

+The primary goal of the DECODE OS can be explained in brief by defining it as a "controlled execution environment" where, from the making of its base to the execution of every single application, all steps are recorded on a ledger of events that can be saved, analysed and shipped along with every instance of the operating system.
+A secondary goal of this development is that of making the results of such a recorded sequence of operations reproducible.

+DECODE's implementation of a distributed computational system aims to be solid and fit for mission critical purposes by leveraging well established standard practices in the UNIX world.
+Contrary to the monolithic applications implementing blockchain functionalities in a single runtime environment running in application space, our implementation of a "DECODE NODE" (see D1.1) is a controlled execution environment unit for Smart Rules grafted on the classic concept of a UNIX-like operating system, keeping POSIX.1b and SystemV compatibilty.

+The DECODE OS is explained in depth in the deliverable D4.4 "First Release of the DECODE OS".